Jeneric-Java/RendezVenue-API/README.md

 Great question.
 For an empty string, about 40 bytes, I believe.

 ## Bugs and Contributions

-If you find any bugs, please create an issue on the issues page of this repo.
+If you find any bugs, please create an issue on the issues page of this repository.

-As this project was made as part of a bootcamp, we don't plan on accepting any contributions to the code at this time.
+As this project is exclusive to the team at Jenerics Software, we don't plan on accepting any external contributions at this time.